icebreakerone/ib1-technical-docs/docs/ops_guidelines/introduction.md

 [Considerations Before You Start](before_starting.md#considerations-before-you-start): ‘at a glance’ list of items that all types of new members will need to consider in order to meet operational requirements.

-[Core Policies](common_policies.md#core-policies): operational principles and policies central to Open Energy function.
+[Core Policies](common_policies.md#core-policies): operational principles and policies central to Trust Framework function.
 Includes policies governing data sensitivity classification, access controls, and licensing.

-[Guidance for Data Consumers](data_consumer_ops_guidelines.md#guidance-for-data-consumers) and [Guidance for Data Providers](data_provider_ops_guidelines.md#guidance-for-data-providers): guidelines outlining how [Data Providers](../glossary.md#term-Data-Provider) can share data safely and securely via the Open Energy ecosystem while retaining strong control, provide appropriate and timely metadata, and design safe and effective [APIs](../glossary.md#term-Application-programming-interface) enabling data-sharing.
+[Guidance for Data Consumers](data_consumer_ops_guidelines.md#guidance-for-data-consumers) and [Guidance for Data Providers](data_provider_ops_guidelines.md#guidance-for-data-providers): guidelines outlining how [Data Providers](../glossary.md#term-Data-Provider) can share data safely and securely via the Trust Framework while retaining strong control, provide appropriate and timely metadata, and design safe and effective [APIs](../glossary.md#term-Application-programming-interface) enabling data-sharing.
 Guidelines outlining how [Data Consumers](../glossary.md#term-Data-Consumer) can meet the requirements for offering data services, access and licensing conditions for different data classes, and best practice with regards to testing, security, ethics and dispute management.

 [Additional Material](../additional_material.md#additional-material): links to other relevant documentation (e.g. technical, legal, etc.) sitting outside the operational guidelines.